 How Do You Load A Dry Shipping Container?

-A dry shipping container is a shipping container that is used for 90% of all exports shipments worldwide.
+A dry shipping container is a shipping container that is used for 90% of all export shipments worldwide.
 The dry shipping containers’ standard sizes are 20’, 40’, and 40’ HC container sizes.
 Each size has a different payload weight and container loading size limits.
 Which container size you choose can make a huge difference in the actual container loading.

-To discover more about shipping products with a dry shipping container you can read our blog on 10 Tips On Loading A Dry Shipping Container, What You Need To Know by clicking here.
+To discover more about shipping products with a dry shipping container, you can read our blog on 10 Tips On Loading A Dry Shipping Container, What You Need To Know by clicking here.

 How Do You Find The Right International Business Partner?

 Finding the right international business partner is not always easy, as there can be language, culture, and other barriers.
-But, there are some things that you can do to help you such as ensuring you have the knowledge you need, also doing your due diligence, and finally, trusting the knowledge and experience of your local contacts.
+But, there are some things that you can do to help you, such as ensuring you have the knowledge you need, also doing your due diligence, and finally, trusting the knowledge and experience of your local contacts.

-To find out more you can read our blog on 3 Tips to Finding The Right International Business Partner by clicking here.
+To find out more, you can read our blog on 3 Tips to Finding The Right International Business Partner by clicking here.